AnyDSL/MimIR/docs/langref.md

 Π [T: *, U: *] → [T, U]
 ```

-### Axioms
+### Annex

-The names of axioms are special and live in a global namespace.
+Annex names are special and live in a global namespace.

 ### Field Names of Sigmas